kelu124/echomods/include/AddDocProcess.md

 * use the "modules" concepts : _seeds_ of information
 * use only text

-Conclusion: creation of markdown "blocks" which will feed all the doc.
+Conclusion: creation of [markdown "blocks"](https://github.com/kelu124/echomods/blob/master/include/ManualFiles.md) which will feed all the generated docs (see a list [here](https://github.com/kelu124/echomods/blob/master/include/GeneratedFiles.md)).